Maui Now : Maui Entertainment, Arts, Community, August 18-24

 Historic tours of historic buildings may be made by reservation at the lahainarestoration.org.
 Tours are available to the historic Wo Hing Temple and the Baldwin Home Museum upon reservation.
 The Wo Hing Temple once served as a social center for Chinese immigrant workers.
 The Baldwin Home was once occupied by Dr. Dwight Baldwin’s family, part of a group of New England missionaries who settled in Hawaiʻi in the 1800s.
 The building is now a museum.
 Each tour is 20 minutes, and reservations may be made by going to lahainarestoration.org Click on Lahaina Historic Sites.

-Shawn McLaughlin & Friends sing a variety of contemporary rock ’n roll songs at Down The Hatch Thursday, Aug.
-18, from 3 to 5 p.m.
+It’s Rumba Tropical Night at Down The Hatch Thursday, Aug.
+25. At 9:30 p.m. before the DJ dance night begins at 10 p.m., Shanti Cat provides dance instruction.
+Dances include Bachata, Salsa, Reggaeton, and Samba.
 For more information, go to dthmaui.com or call 808-661-4900.

 Free ʻukulele lessons, Thursday